You have turned-in this assignment. You can review the lesson and see your previous answers.

 So during the long 18th century, there were radical transformations taking place in England.

-There was much war in Europe and across the world.
+There was much war in Europe and across the world, and somehow Britain emerged as a global empire.

 So we need to find out why and how that happened.

-So as we've said, it's quite surprising that England goes on to be such a dominant world power, given that previously it'd been quite a lightweight empire-builder.
+So as we've said, it's quite surprising that England goes on to be such a dominant world power, given that previously it'd been quite a lightweight empire builder.

 If you have a look at the map, this shows the major empires of the world in 1700.

-And if we look south of the Russian Empire, the yellow bits of land, here there had been a sequence of Chinese empires, which spanned over a thousand years.
+And if we look south of the Russian Empire, the yellow bits of land, here, there had been a sequence of Chinese empires which spanned over a thousand years.

-Famous for their scientific advancements, previously the Chinese had developed technologies such as gunpowder well before the Europeans.
+Famous for their scientific advancements, previously the Chinese had developed technologies such as gun powder well before the Europeans.

-That's the peachy coloured territory.
+That's the peachy colored territory.

 They became an incredibly wealthy empire responsible for producing 24% of the total goods and services in the world.